spotts2010/global-stay-2/src/README.md

 ### In Progress

 - **Accommodation Listings**: Display properties with images, pricing, and descriptions.
+Connected to live data source.